LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Resources

-* [WCAG 2.2 Qucikref, I've filtered this to only show Level A and Level AA](https://www.w3.org/WAI/WCAG22/quickref/?currentsidebar=%23col_customize&levels=aaa), that's not because AAA isn't important, it's just that in the trenches you will mostly be fighting against Level AA enemy combatants (AKA legal conformance), the AAA stuff is usually the clandestine operatives we don't encounter (sad, but true)
+* [WCAG 2.2 Qucikref, I've filtered this to only show Level A and Level AA](https://www.w3.org/WAI/WCAG22/quickref/?currentsidebar=%23col_customize&levels=aaa), that's not because AAA isn't important, it's just that in the trenches you will mostly be fighting against Level AA enemy combatants (AKA legal conformance), the AAA stuff is usually snipers in  we don't encounter (sad, but true)
 * I'm not using this, but if you are just starting out, you may find the [A11y project's Accessibility Checklist](https://www.a11yproject.com/checklist/) to be useful to know what to test for

 ### Be comfortable with your choices